Serperino/Gulungus-Bot/README.md

 - **!throwtest** - Starts the _Tekken 8_ throw-break practice session, type in chat "1', "2", or "12" for the corresponding throw shown
 - **!leaderboard** - Displays the server leaderboard, showcasing the top 10 users with the highest throw-break streaks
 - **!balance** - Displays user's balance for Gulungus Bot's economy system
-- **!bj <value>** - Starts a game of Blackjack, where the value is the number of points the user is willing to wager.
+- **!bj <value>** - Starts a game of Blackjack, where the value is the number of points the user is willing to wager

 ## Future Plans
 - **More Characters** - More characters for users to practice their throw breaks against
 - **Challenge Others** - Implement the ability for users to challenge each other to see who can get the longest streak
-- **Economy User Interactions** - Allow users to exchange points with eachother, and have server owners create a list of rewards to buy with points.
+- **Economy User Interactions** - Allow users to exchange points with eachother, and have server owners create a list of rewards to buy with points
+- **Tekken Move Quiz** - Quiz yourself on optimal punishes for popular moves from a varieyt of different characters

+## Version 1.1.1
+- **New Economy Functionality** - Send money to other users using !send <user> <amount>!

+# Past Patch Notes:
 ## Version 1.1 Patch Notes and Bugfixes
 - **New characters added!** - Jin and Jack-8 have been added to the pool, increasing the total characters up to 5
 - **Gulungus Bot DMs** - Gulungus Bot will no longer DM you if you spam question marks (unless you have a particular username :])
 - **Proper Balance Showcase** - Gulungus bot now gives double the amount of currency for practicing throwbreaks, and will properly reflect the value